capanokevin/Data-Management/README.md

 # ScopusAPI
-How to get data with the Scopus API
+How to get data with the Scopus API using Pybliometrics package.